remp2020/remp2020.github.io/index.md

 **Technical announcements:**

+24-Mar-2023: REMP 2.0 dropped support for PHP 8.0 and older versions of Node.js (v12, v14, v16).
+REMP now requires PHP 8.1 and Node.js 18+.

 08-Aug-2022: Since CRM 2.0 and REMP 1.0 we've dropped support for PHP 7.4.
 Minimum supported version from now is PHP 8.0.

 31-Mar-2022: Since CRM v1.0 and REMP tools v0.32 we've dropped support for MySQL 5.7.
 It's possible the CRM will work for you after this date, but you might encounter compatibility issues though.

+### 24-Mar-2023: REMP tools release (2.0)

+The main reason for major version is bump of the minimal version of the core dependencies.
+REMP tools now require PHP 8.1 and Node.js 18+ to release.
+The release otherwise contains performance improvements in Mailer and Beam, which will also continue in the following releases.

+Please note that in order to use this version, it is expected that both `mail:migrate-mail-logs-and-conversions` and `mail:migrate-user-subscriptions-and-variants` commands introduced in the previous versions were already executed.
+Update to this version only if you meet the criteria.

+The full changelog is avilable [here](https://github.com/remp2020/remp/releases/tag/2.0.0).

 ### 24-Mar-2023: CRM release (2.4)